Robert is an anatomy professor at Benedictine University in Lisle, IL.

 Ligaments of the Elbow Joint

 The elbow joint is reinforced by three named ligaments that tie the humerus tightly to the radius and ulna, and encircle the head of the radius and bind it to the lateral side of the ulna.
-We will not cover these ligaments in spring 2021.
+We will not cover these ligaments in spring 2022, except to note that they exist.

 Relationships in the Cubital Fossa